igorbrigadir/awesome-twitter-algo/README.md

 ### GraphJet
 ---
 + [GraphJet](https://github.com/twitter/GraphJet) - A realtime Java graph processing library that allows for in-memory processing on a single server and focuses on providing content recommendations.
 [Paper here.](http://www.vldb.org/pvldb/vol9/p1281-sharma.pdf) Recommendations are provided based on shared interests, correlated activities, and a number of other input signals.
 GraphJet maintains a [realtime bipartite interaction graph](https://mathworld.wolfram.com/BipartiteGraph.html) that  keeps track of user–tweet interactions over the most recent n hours and reads from Kafka.
-Each individual GraphJet serever can ingest one million graph edges per second and compute 500 recommendations/second.
+Each individual GraphJet server can ingest one million graph edges per second and compute 500 recommendations/second.

 They describe the reasons specifically for creating an in-memory DB in the GraphJet paper: